Charlene had already seen a few different doctors before she came to see me.

 What is autoimmunity?

 Most people know what their immune system does, at least at a basic level.
 We understand that a strong immune system allows our bodies to fight off any bacteria or viruses that come calling.

-Autoimmune disease is what can happen when that immune system thinks that healthy tissues are these unknown visitors and tries to slam the door shut so they can’t get in.
+Autoimmune disease is what can happen when the immune system thinks that healthy tissues are these unknown visitors, and tries to slam the door shut so they can’t get in.

 There are more than 100 autoimmune diseases identified to date, and each primarily attacks a different system in your body.
 Once specific antibodies have developed in your body, they’ll typically always be present.
 But that doesn’t mean they have to be active!